o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     upstream        {{< links/o3de-source >}}.git (push)
     ```

-1. Any time that you want to sync the latest files from the repo and LFS, you can pull from `upstream main`.
+1. Any time that you want to sync the latest files from the repo and LFS, you can pull from the branch you are woking with, such as `upstream main`.

     ```cmd
     git fetch upstream